logesh-kumar/scroll-triggered-widget-area/README.txt

 == Description ==

 Scroll Triggered Widget is not an actual widget.
 It defines a new widget area when activated.
 You can drag and drop any widget you wish like a normal widget area.
 The widget area gets triggered when you scroll down to the bottom of the page by default.
-But you can control the loation where it gets triggered in the plugin options page.
+But you can control the location where it gets triggered in the plugin options page.
 The plugin comes with lot of customization options.

 **Plugin features**
 - 25 unique animation effects